h0r0m4n/h0r0m4n.github.com/src/work/2019/fca-data-visualizzation.md

 ---
 title: Data Visualization
-description: FCA Bank is a bank dedicated to motorists, which mainly operates in the automotive financing sector and cooperates with prestigious automotive brands.
-I led the design interface and the process of ideation and creation of the mortgages simulation concept.
+description: I took charge of designing the interface and spearheaded the ideation and creation process for the mortgage simulation concept at FCA Bank, a bank specializing in automotive financing and partnerships with prestigious automotive brands.
 client: FCA Bank
 role: Lead Interface Designer
 roles: